NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

         when Enters(Grantor, Property) to Grantor Property
 </pre>

-<h2>Some More Advanced Examples</h2>
+## Some More Advanced Examples

-<p>In this section we will look at ways to construct multiparty agreements, distinguish ambient from thrown events, and examine a number of other more advanced features of or ways to use our language.</p>
+In this section we will look at ways to construct multiparty agreements, distinguish ambient from thrown events, and examine a number of other more advanced features of or ways to use our language.

-<p>We will complete the life cycle of the American option we drafted above by "writing" the option &ndash; creating it from an underlying security <strong>rightA</strong> and selling it for <strong>rightX</strong>.
-Here the Holder (same party as the Holder above, in this case the person who will buy the written option) first verifies that the Counterparty indeed holds the underlying security (<strong>rightA</strong>) with Broker.
+We will complete the life cycle of the American option we drafted above by "writing" the option &ndash; creating it from an underlying security **rightA** and selling it for **rightX**.
+Here the Holder (same party as the Holder above, in this case the person who will buy the written option) first verifies that the Counterparty indeed holds the underlying security (**rightA**) with Broker.
 The Broker is trusted by the Holder to make sure Counterparty continues to hold the security until the option is exercised or expired.
-The contract between the Broker and Holder is <strong>escrowRight()</strong>.)</p>
+The contract between the Broker and Holder is **escrowRight()**.

-<p>Since Counterparty, the option writer, is not paying anything up front for an option on <strong>rightB</strong>, this right does not need to be escrowed.</p>
+Since Counterparty, the option writer, is not paying anything up front for an option on **rightB**, this right does not need to be escrowed.

 <pre>
 escrowRight(right, escrow, newHolder, currentHolder,